 The Buster Dog Maze

+I am a big dog toy fan of the Buster Dog Maze.* (paid link)We have recently started using this maze with Rachael.
 It has proved very entertaining for us as well as her.
 We love watching her figure out how to move the pieces of kibble from the centre of the maze to the exit points.
 She uses a combination of her tongue and paws to get the kibble through the maze.

 Little Phoebe the Cocker Spaniel had the most success with her more considered movements, but Rachael’s enthusiastic and less well thought-out approach was still successful in the end.
 And in fact you could see her learn and develop her technique as she progressed.

-The Bob-A-Lot Treat Dispenser
+The Bob-A-Lot Treat Toy

-StarMark have produced the Bob-A-Lot Interactive dog toy.* It is built a bit like a weeble, designed to be bumped with the dogs nose to rock it from side to side and release treats.
+StarMark have produced the Bob-A-Lot Interactive dog toy.* (paid link)It is built a bit like a weeble, designed to be bumped with the dogs nose to rock it from side to side and release treats.

-It is not as complicated to use as the maze, but for a dog who is less inclined to work for their treats this is a great option and more quick to reward them.
+It is not as complicated to use as the maze, but for the dog who is less inclined to work for their treats this is a great option and more quick to reward them.
 The only word of caution I would give with this is that it is not chew proof.
 It is designed to be played with by pushing with their noses, tongues and feet.

 The Kong Stuff a Ball

-The Stuff-a-Ball is great for fun Labs who love treat dispensers.
+A novel Kong toy that has proven very popular with our dogs is the Stuff-a-Ball*(paid link).
+The Stuff-a-Ball is great for fun dogs who love treat dog toys.
 You can push kibble pieces into the grooves or use Kong’s own dog paste to keep them entertained for longer.
-This is ideal for bouncy Labs who love treat dispensers and playing with their toys, bouncing and pushing them around.
+This is ideal for bouncy pups who love treat dog toys and playing, bouncing and pushing them around.
 You will find that if you limit the time they get to play with it each day too, it will keep its novelty for longer.
-Find out more about the Kong Stuff-a-Ball here.*

 Nina Ottosson Interactive Dog Toy

-We are big fans of the Nina Ottosson range of dog toys.
-They are well designed and obviously carefully thought out in terms of a dog’s capabilities.
+Our final choice is another real favourite.
+The Nina Ottosson Dog Tornado Interactive dog toy.*(paid link) They are well designed and obviously carefully thought out in terms of your dog’s capabilities.
 You can even up the skill level as your dog learns to master it.

 The Kong Extreme Ball